-3.393 Aggregates from marine dredging are not currently received at any ports of wharves in Norfolk.
-No marine sourced aggregates were consumed in Norfolk in 2019 (the most recently available data).
+- 3.39 Aggregates from marine dredging are not currently received at any ports of wharves in Norfolk.
+No marine sourced aggregates were consumed in Norfolk in 2019 (the most recently available data). - 3.40 Clay and chalk are also extracted in Norfolk.

-3.34 40 Clay and chalk are also extracted in Norfolk.
-Clay is primarily used in the engineering of landfill sites and in flood protection schemes.
-Chalk is primarily used as a liming agent for farmland.
 The superficial clay deposits in Norfolk consist of Kimmeridge, Ampthill, Gault and London Clays; as well as 'boulder clays' such as the Lowestoft Till, and Hunstanton Till.
 The Kimmeridge Clay deposits occur in West Norfolk, and the locations for the clay working occur within this area.
 London Clay occurs in a small area within the Yare Valley and there have not been recent workings.
 The various Till deposits have been subject to historic workings for various uses, including chalky boulder clay as 'marl' (used in agriculture as a soil conditioner and at one time in the production of mortar), and sandy boulder clay for brickmaking.
-However, there have not been any workings for these uses in many years.

-3.41 Information from planning applications for the clay extraction sites in Norfolk state that the clay is currently used in connection with flood defence works, lining of various types of lagoons and reservoirs and lining and capping landfill sites.
-The clay extracted in Norfolk is not currently used for brickmaking purposes, and there are no operational brickworks within Norfolk.

-3.42 Chalk occurs at the surface in several locations across the county; principally as a plateau in West Norfolk, around Norwich where the river valleys have exposed outcrops, and along the North Norfolk Coast.
+However, there have not been any workings for these uses in many years. - 3.41 Information from planning applications for the clay extraction sites in Norfolk state that the clay is currently used in connection with flood defence works, lining of various types of lagoons and reservoirs and lining and capping landfill sites.
+The clay extracted in Norfolk is not currently used for brickmaking purposes, and there are no operational brickworks within Norfolk. - 3.42 Chalk occurs at the surface in several locations across the county; principally as a plateau in West Norfolk, around Norwich where the river valleys have exposed outcrops, and along the North Norfolk Coast.
 The chalk strata in Norfolk can be of significant thickness, in some cases approximately 500m.
 The chalk extracted in Norfolk is primarily used as agricultural lime, with some small-scale production of heritage mortar at one site.
-In 20212022 there was one active clay working at Middleton, and three active chalk workings located at Castle Acre, Caister St Edmund and Hillington.-The existing chalk workings all have permission for extraction until 2042.
+In 2022 there was one active clay working at Middleton, and three active chalk workings located at Castle Acre, Caister St Edmund and Hillington.
+The existing chalk workings all have permission for extraction until 2042.
 However, the resource for these minerals is considered to be abundant in Norfolk relative to the demand.